arvidn/libtorrent/trunk/docs/settings.rst

 +---------------------------+------+---------+

 specifies whether downloads from web seeds is reported to the tracker or not.
-Defaults to on
+Defaults to on.
+Turning it off also excludes web seed traffic from other stats and download rate reporting via the libtorrent API.

 .. _utp_dynamic_sock_buf: